alankrantas/pxt-MAX7219_8x8/README.md

 ![microbit-screenshot 2](https://user-images.githubusercontent.com/44191076/50701394-9f8e2380-1088-11e9-9d71-376778ea8d74.png)

-It would be easier if you modify the 8x8 array variable in JavaScript mode.
+It would also be easier if you modify the 8x8 array variable in JavaScript mode.

 ## License